 This elite unit consists of hard-working, dedicated officers that have given, and will continue to give, their greatest effort to ensure that their department and their city is represented with pride, dignity, and professionalism.

-Lt.
+Capt.
 Darrin Sargent, Commander

 Portsmouth Police Honor Guard